U.S. News Rankings

 |School mission and unique qualities (as provided by the school):|

 With more than 40 academic programs and many campus clubs and organizations, Tech offers tremendous opportunities in a student-friendly environment.
 Montana Tech takes pride in quality instruction provided by highly qualified faculty members.
 A 15:1 student to faculty ratio and an average class size of 20 facilitate the relationships that lead to student success.
 Students learn from professors, most with current industry experience, not teaching assistants.
-Over $1 million in new student scholarships are awarded to new students each year.
+Over $1.4 million in new student scholarships are awarded to new students each year.
 The low cost of living and affordable housing in Butte is a huge benefit to Tech students.
-Montana Tech has had a ten-year annual average placement rate of 96% or above with exceptional starting salaries.
+Montana Tech has had a ten-year annual average placement rate of 93% including acceptance into professional and graduate programs.
 Tech is located in beautiful southwestern Montana with abundant opportunities for outdoor recreation.
 Campus life is full of activities ranging from hikes to the M to live bands to various fun events in the residence halls.
 Life here is laid back and personal where you will be on a first-name basis with your professors.
 Classes are challenging with an emphasis on teamwork and collaboration.
 Students at Tech work hard and play hard.
 Outdoor recreation provides a great balance to the rigors of the course work at Montana Tech.

 |School type||public, coed college|

 When applying to Montana Tech of the University of Montana, it's important to note the application deadline is rolling.
 Scores for either the ACT or SAT test are due August 25.
 The application fee at Montana Tech of the University of Montana is $30.
-It is selective, with an acceptance rate of 88.9 percent.
+It has an an acceptance rate of 89.7 percent.

 For more information about the tests, essays, interviews, and admissions process, visit the Applying to College knowledge center.